 Many insurers offer discounts for military members and veterans.
 All you have to do is prove that you’re affiliated with the military in some way according to your insurer’s requirements.
 Be sure to speak with your agent to see what you need to do to get the discount.

 Being a high-risk driver is very expensive.
 This is when insurers view you as a high-risk to do business with.
 Usually, your driving record is what will make you high risk.
 Violations like DUIs and reckless driving will likely cause you to become high-risk immediately.

 The best way to avoid being high-risk is by making smart decisions.
 Here’s how you can keep your risk low:

 - Avoid tickets

 - Drive as safely as you can.
 Practice defensive driving to avoid accidents.
 Think about enrolling in a driver safety course to improve your driving skills and pick up a discount

 - Keep a good credit score

-- Don’t miss any insurance payments or cancel your policy without notice
+- Don’t miss any premium payments or cancel your policy without notice

-High-risk drivers will often not be able to find car insurance.
+High-risk drivers will often not be able to find anyone willing to cover them.
 And when they do, it isn’t cheap.
-This is because they’re at a higher risk of costing insurers money.
-If you’re high-risk, you’ll likely need to turn toward high-risk insurance or non-standard coverage, which is far more expensive than regular coverage.
+This is because they’re at a higher risk of costing providers money.
+If this describes your current situation, you’ll likely need to turn toward a high-risk or non-standard insurer, which is very expensive.
 Being high-risk will make it almost impossible to buy insurance if you’re low-income.

 - Marital status